mohamed-hossam1/note-app/README.md

 3. Open the project in your IDE and configure JavaFX.
 4. Run the main class.

+## Video Demo
+Watch a detailed walkthrough of the project here: [Project Demo](https://www.youtube.com/watch?v=W-R0GDwiE_Y)

 ## Contact
-For questions or feedback, contact Mohamed Hossam at [GitHub](https://github.com/mohamed-hossam1).
+For questions or feedback, contact Mohamed Hossam at [linkedin](https://www.linkedin.com/in/mohamed-hossam-cp/).